deelcoding/se_project_react/README.md

 Sprint 11 consisted of setting up the API requests for the forms to add and delete different clothing items.

+## Sprint 14

+Sprint 14 consisted of connected the back-end to the front-end.
+In this project, I setup the sign up, sign in(log in), and sign out features, as well as, the including likes and dislikes to the clothing items.

 ## Links

 - [Back-end Code (Express Repo)](https://github.com/deelcoding/se_project_express)